camknopp/NLP-Final-Project/README.md

 # Subtask 1: Pun detection.
 For this subtask, participants are given an entire raw data set.
 For each context, the system must decide whether or not it contains a pun.

-# What we did to accomplish this subtask
+# What we did for this subtask
 - Create word_pairs for sentences in given file
 - Calculate pmi scores for all given word_pairs
 - Calculate the interquartile range for the pmi scores of word_pairs in each sentence